The BEST Naengmyeon Korean Cold Noodles

 Instructions

-- In a 9 quart dutch oven, combine dried kelp and water.
-Cover, let it sit for 30 minuets to 1 hour.
+- In a 9-quart Dutch oven, combine dried kelp and water.
+Cover and let it sit for 30 minutes to 1 hour.

 - Cook Time: 1 hour 30 mins